Brandon Johnson sworn in as Chicago mayor: ‘Our best and brightest days are ahead of us’

 Johnson took pauses to embrace the weight of his journey to mayor, repeating the cheerful refrain from his victory speeches during the February election and the runoff night: “If you didn’t know, now you know.”

-While acknowledging “many people who love our city deeply have radically different ideas about how to confront the shared challenges we face,” Johnson championed the might of labor, shouting out late Chicago Teachers Union President Karen Lewis, as he upheld the belief that his victory was a mandate to deliver social justice to Chicago, including through relief on the working class.
+While acknowledging “many people who love our city deeply have radically different ideas about how to confront the shared challenges we face,” Johnson championed the might of labor, giving a shoutout to late CTU president Karen Lewis as he upheld the belief that his victory was a mandate to deliver social justice to Chicago, including through relief on the working class.

 Johnson’s special guests within the large and boisterous crowd included Cook County State’s Attorney Kim Foxx, civil rights leader the Rev. Jesse Jackson, American Federation of Teachers President Randi Weingarten and many local labor leaders.
 Some in the crowd chanted, “CT Who?
 CTU,” a reference to the Chicago Teachers Union, as Johnson took his seat.

-Prior to the swearing in, a person of Native American ancestry gave what’s called a land acknowledgment, noting the many Indigenous groups who called Chicago home before white settlers arrived, saying we must “dismantle settler colonialism here in Chicago.”
-Religious leaders ranging from the Rev. Dr. Otis Moss III, the Black pastor at Barack Obama’s former church, to a Jewish rabbi and Muslim imam also offered prayers.
+Before the swearing-in, a person of Native American ancestry gave what’s called a land acknowledgment, noting the many Indigenous groups who called Chicago home before white settlers arrived, saying we must “dismantle settler colonialism here in Chicago.”
+Religious leaders ranging from the Rev. Otis Moss III, the Black pastor at former President Barack Obama’s old church, to a Jewish rabbi and Muslim imam also offered prayers.

 Johnson is the city’s fourth Black mayor and, having turned 47 in March, one of its youngest mayors in recent decades.
 Richard M. Daley was almost exactly the same age when he took office on his 47th birthday in 1989.